Stefano Utoikamanu: 2025

+Utoikamanu joined the Melbourne Storm ahead of the 2025 NRL season.

 In round 1 of the 2025 NRL season, Utoikamanu made his Melbourne Storm debut against the Parramatta Eels.
 He was presented with his debut jersey (cap 239) by former Melbourne Storm Front Rower Robbie Kearns.

 In June, Utoikamanu was selected by New South Wales for game two of the 2025 State of Origin series.
 Before the game, Utoikamanu stated he would be targeting the Queensland forwards but in the match itself he only managed five carries for 39 metres.
 New South Wales would go on to lose the match 26-24.

 Utoikamanu was once again retained for game three in the series which New South Wales would lose 24-12.
 Utoikamanu was criticised for his performance in game three with the player only making four runs and gaining 41 metres.

 Utoikamanu played 25 games for Melbourne in the 2025 NRL season including their 26-22 2025 NRL Grand Final loss against Brisbane.
 Before the grand final, Utoikamanu had made inflammatory comments in the media by calling some of the Brisbane players "stuck up".

+2026

+He played 24 games for Melbourne in the 2026 NRL season as the club finished 10th on the table, missing the finals for the first time since 2002.